About Heather as a supervisor."Amazing things can happen when we listen to one another" Hunt (1986)

 I will also give support and guidance based on my own life experience and my work as an accredited counsellor with BACP.
 I am not adverse to working in a creative way if this helps the supervision process.

-In the past I have been a Group and Individual supervisor for Cruse and have supervised counsellors who are training on Diploma courses / Foundation degree courses as well as qualified counsellors in private practice.
+In the past I have been a Group and Individual supervisor for Cruse and have supervised counsellors who are training on Diploma courses / Foundation degree courses as well as qualified counsellors and BACP accredited counsellors in private practice.

 I hold a Ascentis level 3 certificate in supervision and Cruse Bereavement Care certificate in supervision.